About the Fire and Police Commission

 What is the Fire and Police Commission?

-• independently investigating and monitoring citizen complaints, and
+• Independently investigating and monitoring citizen complaints, and

-• disciplining employees for misconduct.
+• Disciplining employees for misconduct.

 The Milwaukee Fire and Police Commission is a member of NACOLE, the National Association for Civilian Oversight of Law Enforcement.
 The Milwaukee Fire and Police Commission has adopted the NACOLE Code of Ethics.